Tuesday, February 28, 2012

 Also, the movie was the first summer blockbuster in history and has inspired other major box office hits, such as Star Wars, Raiders of the Lost Ark, The Dark Knight and more.
 Oh, did I forget to mention the chilling music score by John Williams?
 This unmistakable tune leaves your ears ringing and is the best factor of JAWS (a part I loved).

 JAWS is one of my favourite Spielberg movies, and I enjoyed it.
 It's for anyone who wants to see an excellent classic ocean thriller like JAWS.
 It launched three sequels, Jaws 2, 3 and the infamous Jaws: The Revenge.
-But none are scarier than the original, nor had Spielberg, who was by no means involved in making any of these films.
+Yet none are scarier than the original, nor had Spielberg, who was by no means involved in making any of these films.

 Star rating: (5/5) Best Movie Ever